jamesvrempel/Frappe_Assistant_Core/README.md

 bench --site [site-name] set-config assistant_enabled 1
 ```

-**That's it!** Your AI assistant is now connected to your ERPNext data.
+**That's it!** Your ERPNext system is now accessible to any MCP-compatible LLM.

 ---